Geoffrey Studdert Kennedy: Later life

 After the war, Studdert Kennedy was given charge of St Edmund, King and Martyr in Lombard Street, London.
 Having been converted to Christian socialism and pacifism during the war, he wrote Lies (1919), Democracy and the Dog-Collar (1921) (featuring such chapters as "The Church Is Not a Movement but a Mob", "Capitalism is Nothing But Greed, Grab, and Profit-Mongering" and "So-Called Religious Education Worse than Useless"), Food for the Fed Up (1921), The Wicket Gate (1923), and The Word and the Work (1925).
 He moved to work for the Industrial Christian Fellowship, for whom he went on speaking tours of Britain.

 His appointment as missioner for ICF released him from routine clerical duties to become an outspoken advocate for the working classes.
 One of his celebrated quotes was: "If finding God in our churches leads to us losing Him in our factories, then better we tear down those churches for God must hate the sight of them."

 It was on one of these tours that he was taken ill with the flu, which was complicated by his weak lungs.
 He died in Liverpool on 8 March 1929, exhausted at the age of 45.
+The Dean of Westminster refused burial at Westminster Abbey, because he said Studdert Kennedy was a "socialist", even though he had distrusted most politicians and had refused to join any political party.
 His funeral took place in Worcester, to which First World War veterans and poor working people flocked to pay their respects.
-The Dean of Westminster refused burial at Westminster Abbey, because he said Studdert Kennedy was a "socialist", even though he had distrusted most politicians and had refused to join any political party.